Merzasphor/MWSE/docs/source/lua/type/tes3bodyPart.rst

     The previous object in parent collection's list.

 `raceName`_ (`string`_)
+    Read-only.
 The name of the race associated with this body part.

 `scale`_ (`number`_)
     The object's scale.